 We also pioneer advances in experimental design, including multimodal biosensing, notably with real-time recording, and the use of mobile assessments as outcome measurements in widely-distributed, double-blinded, randomized, placebo-controlled studies.

-Research studies are performed with healthy individuals of all ages, as projects within our Neuroscience and Education program, as well as those suffering from neurological and psychiatric conditions in our Clinical program.
+Research studies are performed with healthy individuals of all ages, as projects within our Neuroscience and Education divisions, as well as those suffering from neurological and psychiatric conditions in our Clinical division.